PankratzLab/Genvisis-Docs/set-up-pedigree-and-linker.md

-# Pedigree and Linker Setup
+# Set Up Pedigree and Linker

 Genvisis projects require a **pedigree.txt** file containing unique subject ids and a **linker.txt** file that identifies duplicate subjects.